DavidVujic/vanillajs-components/blogpost.md

 ```

 ## More issues? ##
-If you check out the source code in the main branch you'll notice the vanilla JavaScript coding style called IIFE to write modules I have used.
-Also, every file is added with script tags in the html body of index.html.
+If you look at the source code in the main branch you'll notice the JavaScript files is written with a coding style called IIFE (immediately invoked function expression).
+It is used to isolate code and makes it possible to write modules without using any framework.
+Also, every single file is added with script tags in the html body of the page (index.html).
 Some modules depend on others and have to be added in the correct order.
 That's not great!

 ## Solution: JavaScript AMD modules ##
 In a separate branch, called with-amd [länk här], I have converted all of the immediately invoked function expressions (IIFE) to AMD modules.
-I use Require.js that will load the modules and resolve dependencies, using the define and require functions.
+I use Require.js that takes care of module loading and dependencies, by using the define and require functions.

 Instead of a very long list of html script tags, there is only an entry point defined.